Function-Rips complexes in persistent homotopy theory: Stability and persistent Latschev theorems: The persistent Hausmann Theorem

 \subsection{Metric thickenings}

 The proof relies on the technique of metric thickenings, introduced in \cite{metric_reconstruction_via_optimal_transport}.
-We now recall the most relevant notions and results from \cite{metric_reconstruction_via_optimal_transport,Gillespie2024VietorisThickenings}. \begin{notation} In this section, whenever we write $\real{\Rips(M)}$ we will mean the topological realization of the simplicial complex definition of the Rips complex. \end{notation} \begin{recollection} Let $\delta > 0$.
+We now recall the most relevant notions and results from \cite{metric_reconstruction_via_optimal_transport,Gillespie2024VietorisThickenings}. \begin{recollection} Let $\delta \geq 0$.
 The \textit{metric Vietoris-Rips thickening} of $M$, $\MRips(M)$, is the topological space defined as follows.
 The underlying set of $\MRips(M)$ is the same as the one of $\real{\Rips(M)}$.
 However, instead of equipping it with the weak topology coming from the geometric realization, the topology arises from a Wasserstein metric, defined as follows.
-We identify a point $\sum_{x \in M} \lambda_x x$ in the geometric realization of $\Rips(M)$ with a finite Borel measure on $M$, given by $\mu(S) = \sum_{x \in S} \lambda_x$.
+We identify a point $\sum_{x \in M} \lambda_x x$ in the geometric realization of $\Rips(M)$ with a finite probability Borel measure on $M$, given by $\mu(S) = \sum_{x \in S} \lambda_x$.
 We then use the $1$-Wasserstein metric to define a topology on the space of such finite measures (see \cite{metric_reconstruction_via_optimal_transport}). \\ The identity on the level of sets defines a continuous bijection $\real{\Rips(M)} \to \MRips(M)$.
 Now, given a filtration function $f \colon M \to \RN$, we can turn $\MRips(M)$ into a persistent (filtered even) space, by filtering it by the metric thickenings $\MRips(M^{u})$, for $u \in \RN$.
 We denote the resulting persistent space by $\MRips(M^{\bullet})$.
 The continuous bijection $\real{\Rips(M)}\to \MRips(M) $ then defines a comparison map of $\RN$-persistent homotopy types $\real{\Rips(\mbull)}\to \MRips(\mbull) $. \end{recollection} As an immediate corollary of \cite[Thm.
 1]{Gillespie2024VietorisThickenings}, we obtain the following result. \begin{proposition} Let $\delta \geq 0$.
-The canonical morphism $ \real{\Rips(\mbull)}\to \MRips(\mbull)$ is a weak equivalence in $\iSpaces^{\RN}$. \end{proposition} \begin{recollection} Let $\delta >0$.
-The advantage of $\MRips(\mbull)$ over $\real{\Rips(\mbull)}$ is that the former comes with a canonical subspace inclusion $\iota \colon \mbull \hookrightarrow \MRips(\mbull)$, mapping $x \in M$ to the Dirac measure $\delta_x = 1 x$, which we will identify with $x$. \end{recollection}
+The canonical morphism $ \real{\Rips(\mbull)}\to \MRips(\mbull)$ is a weak equivalence in $\iSpaces^{\RN}$. \end{proposition} \begin{recollection} The advantage of $\MRips(\mbull)$ over $\real{\Rips(\mbull)}$ is that the former comes with a canonical subspace inclusion $\iota \colon \mbull \hookrightarrow \MRips(\mbull)$, mapping $x \in M$ to the Dirac measure $\delta_x = 1 x$, which we will identify with $x$. \end{recollection}